P1.2 Field Mapping and Exploration

 Course fee: exact amount will be communicated at the information session, but it will likely not be less than 200-250 EUR per person, so come prepared.
 It will cover lodging and course materials only.

-Dates: 05.03.2018 (arrival) - 21.03.2018 (departure).
+Dates (preliminary; to be confirmed in Fall 2018): 08.03.2019 (arrival) - 24.03.2019 (departure).
 Add one or two days at each end for travel if needed (depending on how you plan to travel), plus about one week for finishing writing and submitting the mapping report (exact report submission deadline will be decided once everyone has planned travel, but no later than January).
 No deadline extensions will be given.
-Because you are expected to write most of your report while in the field, the time actually planned for report writing is about three full days.
-However, one week is planned to account for any illness, extra days on the return trip, etc. Therefore any excuses (illness, additional travel, etc.) for extensions will not be considered.
+Because you are expected to write most of your report while in the field, the time calculated for report writing is about three days.
+However, one week is planned to account for any illness, extra days on the return trip, etc. Therefore any excuses (minor illness, additional travel, etc.) for extensions will not be considered.